cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

 ## Proposal

-We propose introducing hash-based routing as a load balancing algorithm for use on a per-route basis to address the issues described in the earlier scenario.
+We propose introducing hash-based routing as a load balancing algorithm for use on a per-route basis to address the issues described in the earlier use cases.

 The approach leverages an HTTP header, which is associated with each incoming request and contains the specific identifier.
 This one is used to compute a hash value, which will serve as the basis for routing decisions.

-In the previously mentioned scenario, the tenant ID acts as the identifier included in the header and serves as the basis for hash calculation.
+In the previously mentioned use cases, the specific identifier included in the header can serve as the basis for hash calculation.
 This hash value determines the appropriate application instance for each request, ensuring that all requests with this identifier are consistently routed to the same instance or might be routed to another instance when the instance is saturated.
 Consequently, the load balancing algorithm effectively directs requests for a single tenant to a particular application instance, so that instance can minimize database connection overhead and